 Whenever replacing an existing appliance or purchasing one for a newly constructed house, you have two simple choices—buy a conventional (cheaper) model or one that is dressed up with the Energy Star label.

 Energy Star is clearly the superior choice.
-Of course the price tag will sting a bit more, but on top of saving money on utility bills, in many cases you will be able to claim an energy tax credit when you file your federal income tax.
+Of course the price tag will sting a bit more, but on top of saving money on utility bills (appliances that will soon pay for themselves), in many cases you will be able to claim an energy tax credit when you file your federal income tax.

 The LG WT5001CW high efficiency large capacity washing machine pictured at the top of this article is a good example.
 Not only does it use less electricity, but it senses the size of the load and adjusts the volume of water accordingly.